IPv6 on FI

 If you wish to set up IPv6 on your machine, please contact the administrator at

 .
 The preferred option is to send us the DUID, or you can set the address statically.
 More on both options below.
-If you configure an IPv6 address on your managed machine, we will also introduce this address into DNS (AAAA record).
+If you configure an IPv6 address on your managed machine, we will also introduce that address into DNS (AAAA record).

 Status configuration